 Note: Current text requires the AP to send Probe Response (based on listed criteria).
 But, can also use steering mechansisms, and information in the response can be varied (if the response is directed?).

 Consider adding recommendations (only) on scanning behavior, especially with RCM. >

-Rogue client detection in infrastructure network
+Authorized/unauthorized client detection in infrastructure network

-A managed WLAN network may desire to detect rogue, un-authorised client stations operating in its service area.
+Unauthorized client/user use case: A managed WLAN network may desire to detect un-authorised client stations operating in its service area.